 Last year, Good Energy commissioned a poll which found that 65% of people agreed that “I would choose a green tariff if it supported our move to a new clean energy system”.

 We agree, and that’s why we buy our renewable power direct from a community of 2000 independent, UK-based renewable generators.
 We’ve done this for 20 years.

 However, some suppliers take a different view with a very weak commitment, if any, to grow more renewable energy in Britain.

 We’ve done some analysis of the energy market to work out how suppliers are justifying their renewable claims.

 Our findings show that some of Britain’s biggest energy suppliers are bulk-buying cheap certificates from outside the UK to ‘prove’ their tariffs are green.
+This is an example of greenwashing.
 What’s more, this practice allows these suppliers to legitimately avoid paying into government-mandated renewable energy schemes at home.

 How is it possible to avoid renewable energy costs?

 Recent years have seen a surge in suppliers buying second-hand renewable certificates in the UK without buying any renewable power at all.
 This is harming the shift to clean energy and holding back the fight against climate change.